Mecze/2dframework/README.txt

 It supports any number of frames/animations and any size for "CellSize".

 For example: Cell size = x: 50pixels y: 50pixels
-will generate a 4 cell sliced Image from a 200x200 pixels with 2 animations with 2 frames each.
+will generate a 4 cell sliced Image from a 200x200 pixels image with 2 animations with 2 frames each.
 On a 500x1000pixels image will generate a 10x20 sliced image with 20 animations, 10 frames each.

 Current restriction:
-The division of pixels has to exact.
-A 201x200 pixels image on the 1st example would fail.
+The division of pixels has to be exact.
+A 201x200 pixels image on the 1st example above would fail.

 ===========================
 Progress: